 Implementing a DLP policy can provide insight into how stakeholders use data.
 In order to protect sensitive information, organizations must first know it exists, where it exists, who uses it and for what purposes.

 - Automate as much as possible – the more DLP processes are automated, the broader you’ll be able to deploy them in the organization.
-Manual DLP processes are inherently limited in its scope and the amount of data they can cover.
+Manual DLP processes are inherently limited in their scope and the amount of data they can cover.

-- Educate stakeholder—putting a DLP policy in place is not enough.
+- Educate stakeholders – putting a DLP policy in place is not enough.
 Invest in making stakeholders and users of data aware of the policy, its significance and what they need to do to safeguard organizational data.

 Make sure to investigate and record all data exit points.
 Organizational processes may not be documented, and not all data movement is the outcome of a routine practice.